Yash-Agrawal2/Dapp/README.md

 🍵 This is a beginner-friendly decentralized application (DApp) for purchasing chai using cryptocurrency while including a personalized message. ☕️

-Watch my tutorial video to learn how to use the Chai Buying DApp!

 ## Getting Started

 To get this DApp running, follow the steps below: